Every step of your college education, USD has the resources to help you navigate the unknown and be successful upon graduation.

 After completing 45 hours of course work, you will be assigned a personal faculty adviser in the department of your major.

 Find the right major.
 Stay on track.
 Complete your degree.
 The following advising resources are available through the myUSD portal to help you in successfully accomplishing your academic goals:

-The learning specialist will provide individual consulation to any student who has a desire to improve their academic performance or be more successful.
+The learning specialist will provide individual consultation to any student who has a desire to improve their academic performance or be more successful.
 For each student, the learning specialist will conduct an intake screening to identify the student's strengths and concerns and will assist the student in developing an action plan with strategies and resources that can help them reach their academic goals.

-The learning specialist will work one-on-one with the student to help them understand their learning styles and acquire successful learning strategies and study skills, develop a personal academic plan to improve the liklihood of college success, and create a specific action plan for classes or academic tasks that are causing the most difficulty.
+The learning specialist will work one-on-one with the student to help them understand their learning styles and acquire successful learning strategies and study skills, develop a personal academic plan to improve the likleihood of college success, and create a specific action plan for classes or academic tasks that are causing the most difficulty.